Information & Hours

 Pre-K Kids Club

 Registration begins in March for the following school year.
+Space is limited.

 Kids Club–School Year

-Registration begins mid-April for the following school year.
+Registration begins late March for the following school year.
 Registrations received after August 15 cannot start prior to Sept.
 16 or two weeks after registration is received, if space allows.
 If Kids Club is full, your child’s remitted contract will be placed on a waiting list until a spot becomes available.
 Space is limited.

 Kids Club–Summer C.A.M.P.

 Registration begins mid-February for upcoming summer.
 Registrations received after mid-May (date found on our website) will be notified of a future start date, if space allows.
-Summer Kids Club C.A.M.P. offers a pick-your-day contract, and all days must be chosen by date indicated on our website, space is limited.
+Summer Kids Club C.A.M.P. offers a pick-your-day contract, and all days must be chosen by date indicated on our website.
+Space is limited.

-Waiting List
+Waiting List hr>

 Families that remit a contract after the sites are full, will be contacted when space becomes available.